pokealarm/pokealarm/README.md

 6. When you start the PokemonGo-Map, add the argument `-wh http://127.0.0.1:4000` (with the host and port that the webhook is running on).
 You may also set this up in PokemonGo-Map's config.ini (just make sure you remove the hashtag and don't use quotations).

 7. If your PokeAlert process is receiving hits, you are all set!
 Go catch 'em all!

-## FAQ

-Q. Which version of PokemonGo-Map do I need?
-A. Either dev or master, both have included webhook support.
-This program is an extension, so we can update one without affecting the other.
-The master branch is more stable, so I would recommend that.

-Q. Will you be adding support for XXX?
-A. Open a ticket with a link to the service API you are interested in and I will see what I can do.

-Q. Man I wish this could do XXX!
-A. Open an issue request and I will look into it.
-(Or do it yourself and open a pull request)

-Q. I am receiving XXX error from PokemonGo-Map!
-What do?
-A. Checkout the [PokemonGo-Map Wiki](https://github.com/PokemonGoMap/PokemonGo-Map/wiki) or the reddit thread to see if anyone has any suggestions for you.

-Q. I am receiving error about JSON input from PokeAlarm?
-A. If you are a Windows user, stop using notepad and start using Notepad++.
-Make a fresh copy of the alarms.json and remake your changes.
-If you aren't a Windows user (or you are already using Notepad++) check your JSON format with a JSON formatter for issues.